+Those are the “on the record” instructions.
 Off the record, hit the brewer.
-Yep, pretend you are the Fonz and give it a little tap on the side.
-Air can get trapped in the tubing and prevent the coffee from exiting.
-A little jiggle will move the air along and back to a brewin’ you will go!
+Air bubbles sometimes get trapped in the tubing and prevent the coffee from exiting.
+A little jiggle will move the air along and allow the brewing process to resume.